Fail #1) Don't Shake What Yo Mama Gave You

 Use the style of bait that closely mimics the stuff the bass are eating…

-The majority of time if you’re not giving the bass the type of bait that want to eat they will refuse once it’s in front of them.
+The majority of the time if you’re not giving the bass the type of bait they want to eat they will refuse once it’s in front of them.

 For example; If its a summer morning and the bass are up shallow chasing shad then you would use a shad-style fluke bait or a worm that has shad colors (ie; transparent, silver hologram, some blues and purples in it).